sonamsamdupkhangsar/spring-authorization-serve/README.md

- checkClientInOrg -->|Yes|clientIsInOrg[client is associated to org] checkClientInOrg -->|No|checkClientUserRelationship["check if client is associated to user only?"] clientIsInOrg --call--> orgRestService["organization-rest-service"] orgRestService --> checkUserExistsInOrg{does user Exists in a org?} checkUserExistsInOrg -->|Yes|authenticate["authentication-rest-service"]
+ checkClientInOrg -->|Yes|clientIsInOrg[client is associated to org] checkClientInOrg -->|No|checkClientInUserRelationship["check if client is associated to user only?"] clientIsInOrg --call--> orgRestService["organization-rest-service"] orgRestService --> checkUserExistsInOrg{does user Exists in a org?} checkUserExistsInOrg -->|Yes|authenticate["authentication-rest-service"]